ORNL/flowcept/README.md

 # FlowCept

-FlowCept is a system that integrates data at runtime from multiple workflows, allowing end-to-end data analyses.
+FlowCept is a system for runtime data integration of data processed by multiple workflows, allowing users (scientists, engineers) to understand, at runtime, complex, heterogeneous, large-scale data coming from various source.

-It is intended to address scenarios where multiple workflows in a science campaign or enterprise run and generate important data to be analyzed.
+FlowCept is intended to address scenarios where multiple workflows in a science campaign or enterprise run and generate important data to be analyzed.
 Since these workflows may use different data generation tools or can be executed within different parallel computing systems (e.g., Dask, Spark, workflow management systems), its key differentiator is the capability to seamless integrate data from various sources.
 By using provenance data management techniques, it builds an integrated data view at runtime of these multi-workflow data following [W3C PROV](https://www.w3.org/TR/prov-overview/) recommendations for its data schema.
-By using data observability strategies, it does not require significant changes in user codes or systems.
-All users need to do is to create adapters for their systems or tools.
+By using data observability, it does not require changes in user codes or systems (i.e., instrumentation).
+All users need to do is to create adapters for their systems or tools, if one is not ready yet.

 Currently, FlowCept provides adapters for: [Dask](https://www.dask.org/), [MLFlow](https://mlflow.org/), [TensorBoard](https://www.tensorflow.org/tensorboard), and [Zambeze](https://github.com/ORNL/zambeze).